 Ladies, sad to say, but your gender doesn’t spare you the potential for partial or total balding.
-If it’s happening to you even a little at a time, but you probably want to shout, “No fair!” loud enough to make it stop!
+Female hair loss can be a real problem.
+If it’s happening to you — even a little at a time — you probably want to shout, “No fair!” loud enough to make it stop!

 But if the rate of hair loss has you concerned – even if it’s within the range of normal – any of the following could be a factor.